aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

   that will be difficult to do with only runtime reporting.
 2. Would prevent reporting warnings for deprecated usages outside the customer's code (for example, in our own libraries).
+3. Compared to runtime analysis, allows listing of all deprecated API usages in the code base, not the just ones that happen to be executed during a particular run.

 Disadvantages of this solution: